 Another popular major for our Prelaw students is Law in Liberal Arts.
 This Major allows you to begin taking law based classes as an undergraduate student.
 More information about our Law in Liberal Arts program is available here.

 Pre-law advising is available to any IUPUI student to discuss your individualized plan for law school.

 We encourage students to sign up for our pre-law student Canvas site.
 This site contains up to date information about pre law events, internships and activities as well as detailed modules to help you prepare for law school.
-To be added to the site, please send an email to Erin Engels.
+To be added to the site, please send an email to Shana Stump.